1978 FIFA World Cup: Protests

-Paris was a center of unanimity for the victims of the Argentinian dictatorship, which launched a campaign to boycott the 1978 World Cup.
+Paris was a center of unanimity for the victims of the Argentine dictatorship, which launched a campaign to boycott the 1978 World Cup.
 In the city, they made posters, publications or any kind of information that expressed opposition to the World Cup under a dictatorship.
 The first calls to boycott were published in the daily Le Monde in October 1977.
-Later, a boycott committee was organized, which brought together human-rights militants and left-wing activists.
-This organization came to be known as COBA, a French acronym for, "Committee for the Boycott of the World Cup in Argentina."
+Later, a boycott committee was organised, which brought together human-rights militants and left-wing activists.
+This organisation came to be known as COBA, a French acronym for, "Committee for the Boycott of the World Cup in Argentina."
 It wasn't long before the COBA had established a strong base of unity and protest throughout France, with more than 200 local COBA committees created in major cities and provinces.

 Enriqueta Maroni, member of the Mothers of Plaza de Mayo, became internationally known after being interviewed by Dutch television where she told openly about the crimes of the dictatorship.

+Outside Latin America and Europe, human rights organisations in the United States, Canada, and Australia also launched independent campaigns to draw attention to the dictatorship’s crimes.
+Amnesty International chapters across North America published fact sheets about forced disappearances and organised letter-writing drives to pressure FIFA and national governments to condemn Argentina’s repression.
+Although these efforts did not lead to a boycott, they helped internationalise the human rights movement that grew dramatically in the late 1970s.

+Sports magazines and newspapers in several countries ran dual coverage of both the athletic tournament and the political situation.
+Some outlets published investigative reports on secret detention centers and testimonies from exiled Argentines.
+These stories challenged the junta’s narrative that Argentina was safe, unified, and politically stable.
+The visibility of these reports demonstrated the limits of the regime’s propaganda efforts and revealed how global media attention complicated the dictatorship’s attempt to control information.

+Scholars note that the political debate surrounding the 1978 World Cup marked one of the earliest moments when international sporting events were openly criticised as potential instruments of authoritarian image-making.
+This contributed to broader discussions about the ethics of hosting major competitions in non-democratic states, foreshadowing contemporary debates about “sportswashing” in global politics.